 A major a part of any education plan should be based upon an understanding of job market requirements.
 And the role of public education should be to prepare people to do those jobs.

 To achieve the most successful education, it’s necessary to determine the aptitudes of students.
-Then they should be given a choice of an education that uses their aptitude for a job that needs doing.
+Then they should be given a choice of an education that uses their aptitude for jobs that needs doing.

 The public education model should in no way alter the current system of private education.
 When people are paying for their education they should have no restrictions on what they study.
 If they want to pay for an education that won’t get them a job, that’s their right.
 When the public pays for an education the goal should be to prepare people to earn a living and contribute to society.